phucvu-nyu/bst236/docs/chapter_linear_algebra/numerical_criteria.md

-# Introduction to Numerical Linear Algebra
+# Criteria of Numerical Algorithms

 There are two major tasks in numerical linear algebra: